Explore Israel with Shaare Tefila

 The International Dark Sky Places (IDSP) program certifies communities, parks, and protected areas around the world that preserve and protect dark sites through responsible lighting policies and public education.

-• Breakfast at the hotel and check out.
+- Return to the hotel to freshen up and check out.

-• Step back in time with an interactive ecological tour at the Neot Kedumim, the Biblical Landscape Reserve, a living museum of Israel’s “green archeology,” illustrating Jewish heritage tied to the Land and the People of Israel, with special emphasis on water issues and creative solutions, both ancient and modern, including an opportunity to draw water from a 2000-year-old cistern.
+- Step back in time with an interactive lantern tour at Neot Kedumim, the Biblical Landscape Reserve, a living museum of Israel’s “green archaeology,” that illustrates Jewish heritage tied to the Land and the People of Israel, with a chance to connect with the sounds and smells of nature and will learn about the ancient world, long before the invention of electricity.

 Next Year in Jerusalem!